-What - What we are doing - How - How we are doing it - Implementing all of the principles of the Corporate Governance Code Conducting board meeting structure Hitachi, Ltd. adopted its current committee system in 2003 and has established an Audit Committee, Compensation Committee, and Nominating Committee.
+Hitachi, Ltd. adopted its current committee system in 2003 and has established an Audit Committee, Compensation Committee, and Nominating Committee.
 Independent directors chair these committees and comprise the majority of the members.
-The company has also created a system that enables sufficient exercise of supervisory functions by separating the execution and supervision of business management. in a way that sustainably enhances corporate value Achievements in FY 2021 and shareholders' common interests •CEO appointment, dismissal, and succession plan Administrative performance of the Board To formulate the Mid-term Management Plan 2024, the Board of Directors held numerous discussions between executive officers and directors on the plan's direction and priority issues. •Determining appropriate compensation for director and executive officers and transparency of Analyzed and evaluated the effectiveness of the Board of Directors Reflecting sustainability targets in the executive Hitachi's business compensation evaluation Implementing internal controls over financial reporting In addition to environmental targets such as decarbonization and resource efficiency, we introduced quantitative and qualitative target setting for occupational health and safety and product quality in the compensation evaluation of all executive officers. •Enhancing collaboration through tripartite audits Reviewing executive compensation systems •Building a more effective and efficient auditing system A restricted stock compensation unit system was introduced as compensation for non-Japanese executive officers and corporate officers, and the scope of the system was applied to executives at some Group companies.
+The company has also created a system that enables sufficient exercise of supervisory functions by separating the execution and supervision of business management.

+Achievements in FY 2021 Administrative performance of the Board of Directors To formulate the Mid-term Management Plan 2024, the Board of Directors held numerous discussions between executive officers and directors on the plan's direction and priority issues.
+Ensuring legality, soundness, and transparency of Hitachi's business Analyzed and evaluated the effectiveness of the Board of Directors Reviewing executive In addition to environmental targets such as decarbonization and resource efficiency, we introduced quantitative and qualitative target setting for occupational health and safety and product quality in the compensation evaluation of all executive officers. compensation systems A restricted stock compensation unit system was introduced as compensation for non-Japanese executive officers and corporate officers, and the scope of the system was applied to executives at some Group companies.